 (B) The following terms and definitions apply to this rule and its supplemental rules:

 (1) "Access restriction" means, in accordance with section 3123.24 of the Revised Code, that funds within an account may not be withdrawn or transferred.
-For Ohio FIDM purposes, the access restriction is accomplished via the JFS 04050, "Financial Institution Account Access Restriction" (rev. 09/2006).
+For Ohio FIDM purposes, the access restriction is accomplished via the JFS 04050, "Financial Institution Account Access Restriction" ( effective or revised effective date as identified in rule 5101:12-55-99 of the Administrative Code).

 (2) For the purposes of this rule, "account" refers to a demand deposit account, checking account, negotiable withdrawal order account, savings account, time deposit account, money-market mutual fund account, or similar account that may be readily converted to cash.